Last Updated on

 One thing is for sure: Check your local state laws and guidance before purchasing and heading out with a sight that has a light.
 The last thing that you want is to run into legal trouble when you head out to the field.

-When you’re looking for a 5-pin bow sight, it’s important that you get the proper one the first time.
+When you’re looking for the best 5-pin bow sight, it’s important that you get the proper one the first time.
 The wrong one will leave you frustrated and missing shots, while the right bow sight can make everything a breeze.

 Hopefully, this guide broke down everything that you need to know about bow sights.
 This way, you can purchase your next sight with confidence.